 For the past few months, we’ve been working on a top secret project and we’re so excited we finally get to share it with you!
 It’s a new show called Smash Boom Best and it’s nothing but debates.
 Sort of like the ones you’ve heard on Brains On, but with a few new twists.
 It’s a little faster paced, a little sillier and we hope you’ll think it’s a lot of fun.
 Today: Wings out, eyes wide -- we’re swooping in on a battle between a perfect pair of creatures of the night.
 Which is cooler: Bats?
 Or ow...more

 What was the first robot?
 What is artificial intelligence?
 How do robots "learn?"
 In this special episode, we have pieces from our live Robotstravaganza show in Boston.
 We meet some awesome robots (including one that's very cuddly), debate whether robots are good for humanity or bad, and find out what robots can learn from nature.
 Plus a mystery sound and a Moment of Um that answers the question, "How do oysters make pearls?"
-Thanks to our friends at the Cambridge Science Festival for hosting us...more

 Paint goes on wet, then it dries — and it’s stuck there.
 But how does it stick?
 We’re going to zoom way in to find out.
 We’ll visit a forensic chemist, a painter who makes his own paint and a party happening at the molecular level.

 Our lungs are great at getting oxygen out of the air, but if we needed to do that underwater, we'd be sunk.
 So how do fish, shrimp, jellyfish and other marine animals breathe underwater?
 And what happens when there is no oxygen in the water for them to breathe?
 We answer those questions plus a brand new Moment of Um tackles this sticky one: "Why do we have earwax?"
 And a new group of listeners gets inducted into the Brains Honor Roll!
 Give a listen!
 Today Brains On is sponsored by: • Acer Swift...more

 Sometimes we're in the mood for a good story, so we're turning our show over to Circle Round this week.
 It's a podcast produced by WBUR in Boston that tells folktales from around the world.
 These stories are funny, surprising, suspenseful and downright charming.
 Here's one we think you'll dig.
 It stars a kid who loves making jokes, so you know it's up our alley.
 In the meantime, we're hard at work on some exciting new episodes -- including a brand new show.
 We'll be able to tell you more about i...more